aka7/alerta-terraform/README.md

 NOTE: if you change ami id, make sure its ubuntu ami for this example to work.

 For ssh to work, do the following.
-symlink or name your private ssh key pem file to my_aws_key.pem, I have the private key in ~/.aws dir.  ( This the private key part of your keypair name you're using in ssh_key_name variable above. )
+symlink or name your private ssh key pem file to my_aws_key.pem, I have the private key in ~/.aws dir.  ( This the private key part of your keypair name you're using in ssh_keypair_name variable above. )

 simplist is to just symlink it.  (or you can update key_path in variables.tf to set it to path of your .pem file)

 ```
 $ln -s ~/.aws/akarim_ssh.pem ~/.aws/my_aws_key.pem

-$grep key_path variables.tf
+$grep private_key variables.tf
-variable "key_path" { default = "~/.aws/my_aws_key.pem" }
+variable "private_key" { default = "~/.aws/my_aws_key.pem" }

 ```